 The entire faculty and staff are committed to providing you with the best possible experience during your secondary school years.
 You are an important part of this equation.
 We encourage you to take advantage of the tremendous opportunities afforded you.
 Plan a course of study that meets your interests and your career goals.
-Become involved in activities and clubs.
-Pursue your interests and talents through the performing arts and/or athletics.
+Pursue your interests and talents through the performing arts and/or athletics, activities, and clubs.
 Challenge yourself in your studies.
 Put in the time and effort to be the best that you can be.